grbl/grbl/readme.txt

-Grbl - An embedded rs274/ngc (g-code) interpreter and motion-controller for the Arduino/AVR328 microcontroller

-Goal: A no-compromise, high performance, low cost alternative to parallel-port based motion control for CNC milling
+Grbl - An embedded rs274/ngc (g-code) interpreter and motion-controller for the Arduino/AVR328 microcontroller The goal: A no-compromise, high performance, low cost alternative to parallel-port based motion control for CNC milling

 Status:
 * Ready for production, but probably rough around the edges still